lightning/bolts/02-peer-protocol.md

 1. pending on the receiver
 2. in the receiver's latest commitment transaction
-3. ... and the receiver's previous commitment transaction has been revoked, and the HTLC is pending on the sender
+3. ... and the receiver's previous commitment transaction has been revoked, and the update is pending on the sender
 4. ... and in the sender's latest commitment transaction
 5. ... and the sender's previous commitment transaction has been revoked